Ch3ster8/RM2_Assignment_3/README.md

       * When testing my robot I found that a lot of the testing I was going to do would be adjusting the timing for the motors to run allowing for that 15cm measurement and as close to 90-degree turns as I can possibly achieve, however, this came with an issue to do with battery life, as I used the robot more and more the battery drained resulting in varying results over time.

       * Despite battery issues I did manage to get a new [Video](https://drive.google.com/file/d/1PXSoWEhVbEcgQeFNJhaXFlGjpG9dIE24/view?usp=sharing) showcasing the NotBeeBot with wheels and an Ultrasonic Distance Sensor all working as intended and also showcasing that the NotBeeBot stops executing commands when faced with an object within 15cm of the Sensor.
 I did add a couple cardboard cutouts, one for the control panel and one for the Ultrasonic Distance Sensor to sit on the front, I also drew a little smiley face on the front to make it more suitable to kids bringing my NotBeeBot close to the NotBeeBot Plus however the cover isn't exactly suitable.

+  <a name="Conclusion"></a>
+   * ### Conclusion / Reflection
+      * In conclusion I think the final result definetely could have been more suitable for use, due to the lack of the cover the project doesn't feel complete and also is less reliable as tampering with the wiring would be very easy.
+The NotBeeBot Plus specifies that the project should be appealing the primary school students and whilst the project would be appealing it is for all the wrong reasons, kids would want to play with the wires and eat them for example, this is not safe and wouldnt be suitable to teach kids how to learn sequences.

+      * Despite the cover, the functionality of the project is highly advanced cohering to the specifications of the NotBeeBot plus perfectly, the code is also well designed making use of features to increase reliability in the circuitry, an example of this is using "INPUT_PULLUP" instead of regular "INPUT" when declaring a pin, this removes the need for a resistor in the physical circuit due to the code looking for a higher current before declaring that the pin is either "1" or "0", this means that the trickle of ground that comes through due to lack of resistance is ignored in the code.

+      * The code also uses "Else if" statements to remove unnecesary checks and uses an Arduino specific feature of "Switch" and "Case" essentially removing the need for an if statement for each key in an element, and lowering the ammount of writing required for the coder, it is also more efficient for the hardware to read.

+      * Overall the project meets the NotBeeBot Plus standard and can be used reliably to navigate on a carpet environment, the project is also intuitive and requires no tutorial for usage, simply switch the battery pack on and input the commands.

 <a name="Circuit/Wiring-Diagrams"></a>
 # Circuit/Wiring Diagrams